stephanbruijnis/omnext.github.io/_best_practices/mendix/Datamodel/1-No-more-than-15-persistent-entities-within-one-domain-moel.markdown

 ---

 layout: post
-title:  "No more than 15 persistent entities within one domain moel"
+title:  "No more than 15 persistent entities within one domain model"
 categories: Datamodel
 prio: 3
 rulenumber: 1